exonum/exonum-doc/src/home/design-overview.md

 of the blockchain.
 It is assumed that the environment is decentralized, i.e., any node is allowed to fail or be compromised.

-When the validator generates a new block proposal, it sends it to the other validators.
-Every other validator checks the proposal and vote for it.
-After the new block proposal gets supermajority of votes, this block is considered to be adopted.
-Validators broadcast it to other full-nodes.
+To generate a new block and vote upon it, a 3-phase approach is used.

+- The consensus algorithm is divided into rounds, the beginning of which is determined by each validator based on its local clock.
-To generate a new block and vote upon it, the time is divided into the rounds.
-For every round, there is predefined Leader node.
-The Leader creates its block proposal in his round and sends it to other validators.
-Others check the proposal, and if it is correct, vote for it.
-If there is a supermajority of validators voted for any common proposal, the one is appointed to be a new block.
+  For every round, there is a predefined leader validator.
+The leader creates a *block proposal* and sends it to other validators.

-If the Leader is turned off or did not generate appropriate block proposal, then the new round starts and the new Leader node appears.
+- Other validators check the proposal, and if it is correct, vote for it by broadcasting *prevote* messages to the validators.
+- If a validator collects prevote messages for the same proposal from a supermajority of validators, it executes transactions in the proposal, creates a *precommit* message with the resulting data storage state and broadcasts it to the validators.
+- Finally, if there are precommits from a supermajority of validators for a common proposal, the proposal becomes a new block.

+The consensus algorithm can withstand up to 1/3 of the validators acting maliciously, being switched off or isolated from the rest of the network.
+This is the best possible amount under the conditions in which the Exonum consensus operates.
+For example, a leader may not generate a proposal in time, or send different proposals to different validators; eventually, all honestly acting validators will agree on the same new block.

 ## Data Storage